RR0/uDb/README.md

     Record #5
       Title       : MANY OBS
-      Date        : 70/05/21, ~18:00
+      Date        : 70/5/21, ~18:00
       Location    : Pasture, PALESTINE (UNK, Israel, Middle East), 35º14'00" E 31º46'00" N
                     Observer:
                     - MAP: Coordinates are known.
 OK to place event on screen maps.
                     - GND: At least ONE observer (or radar) was on land.
                     - MIL: At least ONE observer was military.
                     - CIV: At least ONE observer was civilian
-                    - HQO: High Quality Observer(s): Scientists, Engineers, well trained individuals.
+                    - HQO: Observer(s) were scientists, Engineers, well trained individuals.
 3 or more people with consistent descriptions.
-      Description : "CHARIOTS+REGIMENTS CIRCLE TOWNS in SKY LOUD NOISES LATER"
+      Description : CHARIOTS+REGIMENTS CIRCLE TOWNS in SKY LOUD NOISES LATER
                     Miscellaneous details and features:
-                    - WAV: Wave or Cluster of UFO sightings.
+                    - WAV: Wave or cluster of UFO sightings.
 Sighting is part of a wave.
                     Type of UFO / Craft:
                     - SCR: Classic Saucer, Disk, Ovoid or Sphere.
 Not just some light.
                     - CIG: Torpedo, cigar, fuselage or cylinder shaped vehicle.
 (Use SCR for a classic "saucer" seen edge-on.)
                     - DLT: Delta, Vee, boomerang, rectangular UFO.
 Sharp corners and edges.
-                    - NLT: Nightlights:  Points of light with no discernable shape.
+                    - NLT: Points of light with no discernable shape.
                     Aliens!
 Monsters! (sorry, no religious figures):
                     - FIG: Undefined or poorly seen "figure" or entity.
 A shadow.
                     Evidence and special effects: